franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

 ## Content Signing and Encryption

-The signature field in an MLSPlaintext object authenticates the sender of the MLSPlaintext message.
-The input to the signature is an MLSPlaintextTBS structure, which encodes the content and metadata of the message as well a context for the signature that associates to the group messages sent within the group.
+The signature field in an MLSPlaintext object is computed using the signing private key corresponding to the credential at the leaf in the tree indicated by the sender field.
+The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature` field.
+The signature also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.

-In cases where the sender is a member of the group, the context contains the GroupContext for the current epoch and a "membership token" that authenticates that the sender is a member of the group.
-As a result, for messages sent within a group, the signature authenticates not only the member's individual identity, but also their membership in the group.

 ~~~~~
-membership_token = KDF.Extract(confirmation_key, MLSPlaintextContent);

 struct {
     select (MLSPlaintextTBS.sender.sender_type) {
         case member:
             GroupContext context;
-            opaque membership_token;

-        default:
-            struct{};
     }
-} MLSPlaintextContext;

-struct {
     opaque group_id<0..255>;
     uint64 epoch;
     Sender sender;